laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - This mod only recommend to run in single player mode.
     - Drill inventory access will not work in hosted multiplayer & dedicated server.

-- Adds the following Workshop Modules under a new Workshop menu called "Pete's Modules":
+- Adds The Following Workshop Modules under a new Workshop menu called "Pete's Modules":
-  - "Pete's Resource Killer" module - When placed in aux. slot of suit, allows 1-hit resource gathering (trees, ores, rocks)
+  - "Pete's Resource Killer" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & allows 1-hit resource gathering (trees, ores, rocks)
-  - "Pete's Insane Leveling" module - When placed in aux. slot of suit, allows EXTREME XP gain boost when performing XP increase activities.
+  - "Pete's Insane Leveling" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & allows EXTREME XP gain boost when performing XP increase activities.
-  - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, makes player immune to damage from lava, fire, poison & cave pneumonia!
+  - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & makes player immune to damage from lava, fire, poison & cave pneumonia!
-  - "Pete's Mover" module - When placed in aux. slot of suit, increases base move & sprint speed by 50%
+  - "Pete's Mover" module - When placed in aux. slot of suit, increases (+1) aux. slots in envirosuit, & increases base move & sprint speed by 50%
-  - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit, and adds +10% to Physical Resistance
+  - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit
+  - "Pete's Free Craft Module" - When placed in aux. slot of suit, makes everything craftable for free!
-    simply remove the module from suit auxilliary slot, to completely turn off any effects.
+  - simply remove the module from suit auxilliary slot, to completely turn off any effects.

 - Adds the following new craftable item at the carpentry benches that add the following building parts:
   - "Pete's Roofline Accents" - Allows building the following add-on pieces: